 The financial services industry has tended to use overly complex language.
 Yet 18% of adults in the UK, or 8.5 million people, have ‘very poor literacy skills’.
 (Figures taken from The Literacy Trust (opens in a new window)) That’s more than 1 in 6 of us.

 For members with disabilities, there are some practical things we do to help.
-For example, for blind and partially sighted members, we can provide some of our letters in Braille, audio or large print.
-And we’re starting to bring in the ‘dot and notch’ features on all our credit and debit cards as well as our savings account cashcards.
-‘Dot and notch’ are tactile features that make it easier for our blind and partially sighted members to use their cards.
+For example, we can provide some of our letters in Braille, audio or large print for our blind and partially sighted members.
+And we’re starting to bring in the dot and notch features on all our credit, debit and savings account cashcards.
+These tactile features make it easier for members with visual impairments to tell which card they are using.

 For people with hearing difficulties, we can sometimes arrange a sign-language interpreter.
 We also support those members for whom English is an additional language.
 Many of our branches offer advice and information in languages other than English.

 Support for members with hidden disabilities